 Attention University Imaging Center Users!

-The Storm 840 and BioRad scanner in Jackson Hall have been decomissioned and replaced by the GE Typhoon 9500 and Amersham Imager 600UV.
+The Storm 840 and BioRad scanner in Jackson Hall have been decomissioned and replaced by the GE Typhoon 9500 and Amersham Imager 600UV (Thanks to support from BMBB!).

-Our new equipment will be available Thursday October 23rd.
-In the interim the Storm 860 is available in St. Paul and a GELPRO imager in MTRF (Biomedical Discovery District).
+The new equipment will be available starting Thursday October 23rd.
+There is still a Storm 860 is available in Snyder Hall, St. Paul and a GELPRO gel imager in MTRF (Biomedical Discovery District).

 If you have any addtional questions.
 Please contact UIC staff.